 Victims of shooting recalled as loving, kind-hearted, heroic

-The Dublin California resident was a substation maintainer who had been partnered with Samuel Cassidy, the man who authorities say gunned down Hernandez and eight others, said his father, Jesus Hernandez II, a retired Valley Transportation Authority employee.
+The Dublin California, resident was a substation maintainer who had been partnered with Samuel Cassidy, the man who authorities say gunned down Hernandez and eight others, said his father, Jose Dejesus Hernandez II, a retired Valley Transportation Authority employee.
 He said he was not aware of issues Cassidy may have had with his son or others.

 “He was somebody who was so fair.
 A very, very fair person and always leaning to the right side of things, always looking for the right thing to do,” said Hernandez, crying at times in an interview Thursday with The Associated Press.
 “He was a really good guy, a great kid, and now he’s gone.”